Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Thank you Harlean!
 I haven't had issues with thickness before, but there is always a first time.
 I also have a crockpot with a removable crock.
-I will do ask you advise and put the put in the oven at 350 and see how it does.
-I will reply and let you know the outcome.
-Many thanks.

 We have purchased a home with small acreage and orchard, and I wanted to make my own Apple Butter.
 I have herd there is a way to make it in a crock-pot and freeze it for use later.
 I would also like to can of freeze Applesauce.
 If anyone has a recipe for anything you could make, freeze or can with apples, I would appreciate it.

 Here's a site I found online for CROCKPOT APPLE BUTTER: Enjoy those apples!!! http://p076.ezb opicID=170.topic

 1/2 tspoon allspice